amankamboj1/MyLangProject/README.md

 # Details
 The project is hosted on S3 bucket in AWS.

-It can be accessed by URL registered via 'Route53': https://aryaislearner.com
+It can be accessed directly via S3 hosting URL: http://aryaislearner.com.s3-website-ap-southeast-1.amazonaws.com/